domainsofapp/domainsofapp.github.io/README.md

 ## README for code repository: domainsofapp.github.io

-This code repository hosts the data for my personal experimental filter blog: Domains of Applicability
+This code repository hosts the data for my personal experimental Internet filter blog: Domains of Applicability

 Domains of Applicability can be found at the following URL: